mpedev/mudrop-ioc/README.md

 mudrop-ioc
 ==========
 Contains identified IOCs collected (C&C domains/IP addresses, registry keys, names, etc).
+All IOCs will be update as soon as they are observed.